Professional Advice to Reduce Dental Plaque Build-up

 Gordon Tam • June 24, 2024

-Here are some professional advices that may help you to reduce plaque build up around your teeth and gum.
+Here is some professional advice that may help you reduce plaque buildup around your teeth and gums.

 1. Brush Twice a Day

-It is crucial to brush your teeth twice daily to keep your oral health in check, using a soft-bristle toothbrush or a soft-bristle electric toothbrush can aid you to clean your teeth and gums effectively.
+It is crucial to brush your teeth twice daily to keep your oral health in check.
+Using a soft-bristle toothbrush or a soft-bristle electric toothbrush can aid you in cleaning your teeth and gums effectively.

 2. Floss Daily